dwyl/start-here/README.md

 ## Web Development _Fun_damentals

-We have listed the skills you need to know in the order you need to learn them:
+We have listed the skills you need to know in the order you need to learn them.
+Here is a checklist: https://github.com/dwyl/start-here/blob/master/new-developer-checklist.md

 ### Basic Computer Skills